 How to download QGIS 3

 Built on the shoulders of the open source GIS community, you can download QGIS at its central hub.

 It’s available for all major operating systems like Windows 32 and 64 bit and also Mac.

 In this QGIS tutorial, we’ll use Natural Earth data because it has a quick-start kit for you to get started quickly.

 If you want to learn more about this data package, read more about Natural Earth data.

 The Anatomy of QGIS

 MAP CANVAS: When you start QGIS, the large window, front-and-center is the map canvas.
 The map canvas displays all of your map features.
 Scrolling the wheel on your mouse up and down will zoom in and out.
-Holding the wheel on your mouse down will pan left, right, up and down.
+Holding the wheel on your mouse down will pan left, right, up, and down.

 DATA BROWSER: The panel on the left is for browsing and managing your GIS data.
 It’s like the windows explorer for GIS data for adding layers in your map canvas.
-You can move and dock panels on either sides.
+You can move and dock panels on either side.
 It’s completely customizable and up to you where you want to dock it.

 TOOLBARS: Toolbars are specialized sets of tools located above the map canvas.
 You can undock and move them anywhere in QGIS 3.
 For example, these are the standard toolbars that are in a QGIS install: